Becoming the Person God Created You to Be

 - Don’t cling to who you were in the past, but empty yourself and seek to be transformed into the person God hopes you will become in the future.

 For many years I had a painting in my office with these words from the 20th century Swiss theologian and Catholic priest Hans Urs von Balthasar: “What you are is God’s gift to you.
 What you are becoming is your gift to God.”

-Laurie Haller is senior pastor of First United Methodist Church, Birmingham, Michigan.
-She was elected bishop in the North Central Jurisdiction in July 2016.
+Bishop Laurie Haller is bishop of the Iowa Conference.
 She blogs at www.lauriehaller.org and is author of Recess: Rediscovering Play and Purpose (Cass Community Publishing House, 2015), available from Cokesbury and Amazon.